Kendra Coulter: Career

 In her second monograph, 2016's Animals, Work, & the Promise of Interspecies Solidarity, Coulter examines the work people do with animals as well as the work done by animals, drawing upon a range of theoretical perspectives including feminist political economy.
-Coulter argues hat the work done by and for animals has been underexplored in labour and organizational studies and human-animal studies, Coulter not only analyses these topics, arguing that animals' work should be recognised as such, but critically engages with them, offering alternative ways to conceptualise the place of animals in the workplace and society, with a focus on improving lives and alleviating suffering.
+Coulter argues that the work done by and for animals has been underexplored in labour and organizational studies and human-animal studies, Coulter not only analyses these topics, arguing that animals' work should be recognised as such, but critically engages with them, offering alternative ways to conceptualise the place of animals in the workplace and society, with a focus on improving lives and alleviating suffering.
 She introduced and elucidates the concept of ecosocial reproduction to recognise the effects of wild animals' labour on ecosystems.
 Coulter later expanded on the concept of humane jobs and how it can be used to encourage social change.
 On the website of her Humane Jobs project, Coulter writes that "There are compelling ethical and environmental reasons to move the workforce away from damaging patterns and towards more sustainable and positive practices and employment sectors.
 We can and should create humane jobs."
 This scholarship has significantly influenced human-animal studies and Susanna Hedenborg calls it "unique, interesting, and important."

 In 2017, in recognition of her research achievements, Coulter was one of the 70 academics chosen to become a member of the Royal Society of Canada's College of New Scholars, Artists and Scientists.
 In the same year, she was awarded the Brock University Chancellor's Chair for Research Excellence, which recognises her "outstanding contributions in her field and encourages her position as a path-breaking scholar in research about animals".
 In 2020, she published the edited collection Animal Labour: A New Frontier of Interspecies Justice? with Oxford University Press.
 The book was co-edited with the legal scholar Charlotte E. Blattner and the philosopher Will Kymlicka.